dogefuzz/dogefuzz/README.md

 }'
 ```

 It will execute the contract `AddressLotteryV2` contract per 15 minutes using the `directed_greybox` fuzzing strategy.
-And, it will detect the following weaknesses:
+And, it will try to detect the following weaknesses:

 - delegate
 - exception-disorder